donguree/hal-libs-header/documentation_mo/source/security/sstr.rst

 General Description
 ===================

-| In webos, there are keys necessary for the operation of TV, and a mechanism is needed to safely store them.
+| In webOS, there are keys necessary for the operation of TV, and a mechanism is needed to safely store them.
+| Functions necessary for safe injection and storage of keys correspond to SSTR functions.
+| By the SSTR function, the keys are stored in a secure storage space on the TEE side, or in the REE side as a result of being encrypted by TA.
+| The storage space of the TEE area has a storage space such as RPMB or optee secure storage.

 Features